mantidproject/mantid/docs/source/fitting/fitfunctions/FickDiffractionSQE.rst

 -----------

-This fitting function models the dynamic structure factor for a particle undergoing jump diffusion.
+This fitting function models the dynamic structure factor for a particle undergoing jump diffusion using Fick's law for diffusion.

 .. math::